-Mission Point Lighthouse is a wonderful historical site at the northern point of Old Mission Peninsula.
+Mission Point Lighthouse is a wonderful historical site at the northern point of Old Mission Peninsula and is one of the best Michigan lighthouses to explore.
 It was built in 1870 and guided mariners through West Grand Traverse Bay until 1933.
 Via self-guided tours, visitors can get a glimpse of what life was like for lighthouse keepers and locals during that period.
 The nearby 5-acre park is always open and features hiking trails.

 The Dennos Museum Center